JoviMetzger/42Project-Inception/README.md

 &emsp;&emsp;It will be used to store and serve data for your WordPress application. <br>
 &emsp;&emsp;`nginx:` <br>
 &emsp;&emsp;This service defines an Nginx container *(the web server)*. <br>
-&emsp;&emsp;Nginx acts as a reverse proxy that handles web traffic and directs it to the WordPress service. <br>
+&emsp;&emsp;Nginx acts as a reverse proxy that handles web traffic and directs it to the WP service. <br>
 &emsp;&emsp;`wordpress:` <br>
 &emsp;&emsp;This service defines a WordPress container *(the application)*. <br>
 &emsp;&emsp;It will run the actual WordPress site, and it depends on the MariaDB for data storage. <br> <br>